Country of origin: Bolivia

 Marcelo Claure also co-founded One Laptop Per Child.

 International business came naturally to Marcelo Claure.
-His father worked for the United Nations and the family moved frequently.
-He was born in Guatemala, left for Morocco as an infant, spent his adolescence in the Dominican Republic and went to high school in Bolivia.
+His father was a Bolivian national who worked for the United Nations and the family moved frequently.
+Claure was born in Guatemala, left for Morocco as an infant, spent his adolescence in the Dominican Republic and went to high school in Bolivia.

 Claure came to the United States in 1989 to attend Bentley University in Waltham, Massachusetts.
 There, he came up with a scheme to buy and sell airline frequent flyer miles.
 Within a year he had 25 people working for him.
 A frequent flyer himself, he met the vice-president of the Bolivian soccer federation on an airplane and agreed to become the business manager for the Bolivian national team.